Upper Midwest suffers dangerous cold after weekend blizzard

 A chain-reaction pileup Sunday involving 131 vehicles on Interstate 41 in the Neenah area killed one motorist and injured 71 others.

-Winnebago County Sheriff John Matz on Monday identified 30-year-old Andrew Schefelker of Oshkosh as the person killed in the pileup.
+Winnebago County Sheriff John Matz on Monday identified Andrew Schefelker, 30, of Oshkosh, as the person killed in the pileup.
 Schefelker was a middle school/high school science teacher in the Iola-Scandinavia School District, Matz said.

 No travel was advised in parts of Wisconsin early Monday because of poor road conditions.